-• be at work at the proper start time (unless you have prior agreement to arrive late)

-- be at work during the 'core time' period(s) appropriate to your area of work (unless you have some previously authorised arrangement) - agree with your manager any planned absence (for example a medical appointment) - agree with your manager any annual, special, or flexi leave you want BEFORE you take any time off (except bereavement leave and emergency leave see local conditions of service, available on the Council's intranet)
+- be at work at the proper start time, unless you have prior agreement to arrive late - be at work during the 'core time' periods appropriate to your area of work, unless you have some previously authorised arrangement - agree with your manager any planned absence, for example, a medical appointment - agree with your manager any annual, special, or flexi leave you want before you take any time off, except bereavement leave and emergency leave.

-If you are absent due to sickness you are required to follow the Council's sickness absence reporting procedure (you should have received a copy of this when you started work).
-The procedure is detailed in the Council's local terms and conditions of employment (part 3, section 12, paragraph 12.1).
+If you are absent due to sickness you are required to follow the council's sickness absence reporting procedure, you should have received a copy of this when you started work.
+The procedure is detailed in the council's local terms and conditions of employment, part 3, section 12, paragraph 12.1.
 Failure to follow this procedure may result in disciplinary action.
-The procedure is available on the Council's intranet or from Human Resources.
+The procedure is available on the intranet or from Human Resources.

-5 Honesty
+Honesty

-The Council expects and trusts its employees to be honest in their work.
-The public are entitled to have absolute confidence in the trustworthiness and honesty of Council employees.
+The council expects and trusts its employees to be honest in their work.
+The public are entitled to have absolute confidence in the trustworthiness and honesty of council employees.
 Any action which breaches that trust or damages or undermines the public's confidence will constitute an act of gross misconduct and will result in disciplinary action possibly leading to dismissal.